Learning modules for nursing and medicine

 Role play for critical scenarios: a chance for nursing and medical students to train in interprofessional collaboration through joint learning modules.

-Careum Education Development, the Faculty of Medicine at the University of Zurich and the Careum Training Centre have collaborated to develop two modules to be taken by interprofessional specialist groups.
+Careum Education Management, the Faculty of Medicine at the University of Zurich and the Careum Training Centre have collaborated to develop two modules to be taken by interprofessional specialist groups.
 The two learning units give nursing and medical students a chance to prepare for the interprofessional reality of their day-to-day working life while they are still being trained.
 The students pick up specialist knowledge and undergo skills training together.
 Feedback from tutors and student observers enables them to reflect on and enhance their experiences of interprofessional collaboration.
 Surveys regarding the learning settings indicate these options are really popular with nursing and medical students and can help raise awareness of interprofessional collaboration.